Roncalli Catholic High School

-Roncalli Catholic High School is a private, Roman Catholic high school in Omaha, Nebraska, United States.
-It is located in the Roman Catholic Archdiocese of Omaha.
+Roncalli Catholic High School is a private, Catholic high school in Omaha, Nebraska.
+It is located in the Archdiocese of Omaha.

 History

 The school was formed by a merger of all-girls Notre Dame Academy with all-boys Rummel High School in 1974.
 It is named after Pope John XXIII, Angelo Giuseppe Roncalli.

 Athletics

 Roncalli Catholic is a member of the Nebraska School Activities Association.
 They have won the following NSAA State Championships: